Yangzhou fried rice: History

-Failed world record attempt
+Yangzhou fried rice was first popularized by the Qing official Yi Bingshou (t 伊秉綬, s 伊秉绶, Yī Bǐngshòu; 1754–1815), who had previously been the prefect of Yangzhou and is also traditionally credited for yi mein.
+Still, there have been attempts by people in Yangzhou to patent the dish.

 In October 2015, as part of the 2,500th anniversary of the town of Yangzhou, an attempt was made in Yangzhou at beating the previous world record for fried rice set in 2014 by the Turkey culinary federation.
 The attempt, made by the World Association of Chinese Cuisine resulted in 4,192 kg of Yangzhou fried rice being produced by a team of 300 cooks.
 The organizers initially planned to send the end product to five companies for consumption by their staff.
 However, about 150 kg of it ended up as pig swill, as it had been cooked for four hours and was felt unsuitable for human consumption.
 As per the organizers' intents, the rest was sent to local canteens.
 However, due to a part of it being sent to feed animals, the world record attempt was disqualified, as a Guinness World Records spokesman said that it had become obvious that the dish was not fit for human consumption.